per1234/.github/workflow-templates/check-typescript-task.md

 Workflow file: [check-typescript-task.yml](check-typescript-task.yml)

-Use [eslint](https://eslint.org/) to lint and check formatting of the repository's TypeScript and JavaScript files.
+Use [eslint](https://eslint.org/) to lint the repository's TypeScript and JavaScript files.

+**Note:** This workflow is focused on linting.
+Formatting checks for TypeScript are provided by the ["Check Prettier Formatting" workflow (Task)](check-prettier-formatting-task.md), so both should be used.

 This is the version of the workflow for projects using the [Task](https://taskfile.dev/#/) task runner tool.